 - Game Face: A hotel employee wisely provides Angel with directions to the auction when he vamps out.

-.
+- Ineffectual Sympathetic VillainBarney: I never said I was a Boy Scout.
+Im an empath demon.
 I can read emotions.
 It gives me a slight advantage at cards.
 You know, Black Jack, Poker.
-Ooh, it’s also good for the fights.”
-Angel:
+Ooh, its also good for the fights.